autokey/autokey/Basic-Scripts.md

 ```
 ## Start external scripts

-In case you've some bash-scripts or just want to start a program with shortcuts
+In case you've got some Bash scripts or want to start a program with a shortcut:

-To start a script
+To start a script:
 ```python
     import subprocess
     subprocess.Popen(["/bin/bash", "/home/foobar/bin/startfooscript.sh"])
 ```
-To start a program with wine.
+To start a program with Wine:
 ```python
     import subprocess
     subprocess.Popen(["wine", "/home/foobar/wine/program/some.exe"])